celebrity

 Examples include men (allegedly) doing bad things, messy divorces and Taylor Swift, just... broadly.
 Another MVP of the celebrity gossip world is Katy Perry — specifically, her penchant for rather absurd, unrelatable legal battles.

-Currently, she and Orlando Bloom are fighting with a Flower entrepreneur over a AU$24 million, eight-bedroom, 11-bathroom mansion.
+In the latest legal drama, she and Orlando Bloom have fought with an ageing entrepreneur over an AU$22 million, eight-bedroom, 11-bathroom mansion.

-This particular legal issue began three years ago, when Perry and Bloom purchased a home from Carl Westcott — an 84-year-old businessman and army veteran who owned a phone-order flower company called 1-800-Flowers.
+How did we get here?
+We need to go back to 2020 when Perry and Bloom purchased a home from Carl Westcott during the pandemic — an 84-year-old businessman and army veteran who owned a phone-order flower company called 1-800-Flowers.

 In court documents obtained by the Los Angeles Times, Westcott said he had a six-hour back surgery days before being presented with the proposed real estate contract and his strong medications made him "intoxicated" at the time of signing.